jimcavoy/ConfLabelReader/exipCMake/README.md

 2. Copy CMakeLists.txt into the exip root directory.

-3. Use cmake to build and install the exip library.
+3. Use cmake to build and install the `exip` library.

-We only tested this procedure when running Visual Studio 2019 on Windows to build EXIP library on both Windows and Linux.
+We only tested this procedure when running Visual Studio 2022 on Windows to build EXIP library on both Windows and Linux.